FairportRobotics/scouting-app-rn/README.md

 - [ ] Match CSV QR
 - [x] Match Share JSON
 - [ ] Match Share CSV
-- [ ] Retain tab visibility?
+- [?]
+Retain tab visibility?
 Is this desirable or possible?

 Pit Scouting:

 - [ ] Header
 - [ ] Better navigation UI
 - [ ] All Upload
-- [ ] All Share JSON
+- [x] All Share JSON
 - [ ] All Share CSV
 - [ ] Scout Upload
 - [x] Scout JSON QR
 - [ ] Scout CSV QR
-- [ ] Scout Share JSON
+- [x] Scout Share JSON
 - [ ] Scout Share CSV
+- [ ] Disable share/QR buttons if the team has not been scouted.
+- [ ] Change opacity on buttons where the function has been triggered.
-- [ ] Retain tab visibility?
+- [?]
+Retain tab visibility?
 Is this desirable or possible?

 Settings: